craigmox/cetonproxy/README.md

 7. Click the `Details...` button.
 8. Take the IP listed as `IPv4 Address` and fill it into the `Listen IP as HDHomeRun` setting in cetonproxy.

 Both of these IP addresses can also be verified by running `ipconfig /all` in a command prompt.
-(This will all get easier once I've confirmed PCI devices work correctly)

 # Testing
 In a web browser, connect to `http://<Listen IP as HDHomeRun setting>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.
 If you did not set a listen IP, then use the IP given to your computer that is running cetonproxy.